Blog / Artist Interviews

 I gather material from different places and sources to construct these delicate narratives.
 One important source is a book of case studies called Mauritians in London by A.R.
 Mannick.
 It talks about how moving to London can affect people and make them lose part of their cultural identity, particularly second-generation individuals.
 Reading this study confirmed what I was feeling.

-To add depth to my narratives, I returned to Mauritius for my first time in 14 years to start recording my family history.
-The pandemic made me realise that we haven't documented much about our family, and I found a lot of old family photos of people I don't know.
-Seeing the family portraits from the ‘60s that my relatives had in Mauritius made me feel connected to them and changed how I saw life.
-I decided to take photos of my own family, to get closer to them, and learn more about myself within the family.
+To add depth to my narratives, I returned to Mauritius for my first time in 14 years to start recording my ancestry.
+Seeing family portraits from the 60s made me feel more connected to my Mauritian relatives and changed how I saw life.
+However I also found a lot of photos of people I didn't know, which made me realise my family is not well documented.
+I decided to take photos of my own family, to get closer to them and learn more about myself within the family.

 Sabrina Tirvengadum and Mark Allred, A Posh Summer, 2023